raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 <!-- TODO: add them to the slides and also add key outcomes, do that after we finished our results -->

-- Video Demo of all the tracking methods.
 - Result/Output of the tracking.
 - Comparison graph of different trackers.